This Article takes an In-depth look at Casting Processes

 To increase the adhesion of the mold, it is peened to improve surface friction and enhances the life of the mold.
 Also, peening helps sprays stick to the walls of the mold to make removal of the casting more efficient.
 During the casting process, the die can be spinning vertically or horizontally depending on the configuration of the part to be produced where ring and cylinder parts are shaped vertically, and tube shapes are made horizontally.

-The centrifugal force of the process removes less dense materials such as impurities and "floats".
-Solidification happens under the pressure of the spinning force creating a defect free part without cavities or gas pockets.
+The centrifugal force in the process expels less dense materials such as impurities and "floats."
+Solidification occurs under the pressure of the spinning force, resulting in a defect-free part with no cavities or gas pockets.

-Aside from pipes, centrifugal casting can be used to manufacture flywheels, cylinder linings, and axi-symmetric parts.
-The high quality of cylinder liners and sleeve valves from the centrifugal process cannot be produced using any other method of casting.
+In addition to pipes, centrifugal casting is used to produce flywheels, cylinder liners, and axi-symmetric parts.
+The high quality achieved with cylinder liners and sleeve valves through centrifugal casting is unmatched by other casting methods.

 Pressure casting, a form of centrifugal casting, is used for asymmetrical parts that cannot be spun around their own axis.
 The method is quick and cost effective for the production of high volume parts with a tight tolerance.
 A molten metal alloy is injected into a steel mold under high pressure and solidifies almost immediately to be extracted.
 This method can be used for large gear rings and other such items.